Men in Nursing

-What are some of the advantages of a nursing career?
+What are some of the advantages of for men in a nursing career?

 Many nurses, male and female, enjoy the amount of time that they can spend with patients on a daily basis.
 Nurses can work with any social group in countless settings, from county general hospitals to private family practices.
 Increasingly, doctors and nurses view each other as peers in the health care field; nurses are respected members of the profession who bring their own unique experiences to the field.
 So this can be a great profession for both women and men in nursing with today’s many opportunities!